Nauru Airlines: Fleet

 In March 2006, the government of the Republic of China, reportedly as a reward for Nauru's diplomatic recognition of the ROC instead of the People's Republic of China, assisted Air Nauru with the purchase of a second-hand Boeing 737, which was expected to be in operation by mid-2006, after several logistical delays.
-This purchase was put on hold in May 2006 due to OzJet and Air Pacific having started on the routes formerly operated by Air Nauru.
+This purchase was put on hold in May 2006 due to OzJet and Air Pacific (now Fiji Airways) having started on the routes formerly operated by Air Nauru.
 In October 2006 the new Boeing plane came into service.
 The plane was registered as VH-INU and named as 'Naoero'.
 In 2008, the Airline bought their second Boeing 737-300 adorned with a full Norfolk Air livery, remaining till now despite Norfolk Air's current state of closure.
 The plane was registered as VH-NLK.
 Later in March 2013, the Airline purchased a Boeing 737-300 from GECAS.
 The plane was painted in the 'Our Airline' livery in Melbourne, making its first visit to Brisbane Airport on 3 September 2013.